marcosogg/vmpplus-hdip-final-project/implementation-steps.md

 git commit -m "feat: create login page"
 ```

-### Step 5.4: Create Signup Page
+### Step 4.4: Create Signup Page
 **Task:** Build a signup page for new user registration using `auth-rules.md` Rule 9 as a structural guide.
 **File Operations:**
 - Create `src/pages/auth/signup-page.tsx`:
   A page with signup form using `shadcn/ui` components.
-Use the `useAuth` hook (Step 5.2) to call the `signUp` method.
+Use the `useAuth` hook (Step 4.2) to call the `signUp` method.
 Handle form state, submission, loading state, password confirmation (optional but recommended), and display errors based on the `{ success, error }` response.
 Show confirmation message or redirect on success.
 **Validation Criteria:**
-- [ ] Form uses shadcn/ui components.
+- [x] Form uses shadcn/ui components.
-- [ ] Validation is implemented (e.g., required fields, password rules).
+- [x] Validation is implemented (e.g., required fields, password rules).
-- [ ] `signUp` function from `useAuth` hook is called on submit.
+- [x] `signUp` function from `useAuth` hook is called on submit.
-- [ ] Error messages from the `signUp` response are displayed to the user.
+- [x] Error messages from the `signUp` response are displayed to the user.
-- [ ] Success shows a confirmation message (e.g., "Check your email") or redirects to login.
+- [x] Success shows a confirmation message (e.g., "Check your email") or redirects to login.
-- [ ] Loading state disables the submit button.
+- [x] Loading state disables the submit button.

 **Git Commit:**
 ```powershell